stirlhoss/git-homework/thoughts.md

 # Shoutout
 + I had an interesting back and forth with Sarah Melton that forced me to look up some documentation that was new to me.

+# Session 3 breakout room
++ I just need to add some new thoughts.
+	+ When cream goes sour, we throw it away.
+Then we go to the store and buy sour cream?